bbglab/oncodrivefml/docs/source/configuration.rst

      has been created with the functions computed for *CADD1.0* and *CADD1.3*, or :ref:`see it <nb scoresfunct>`.

-- When analysing a certain gene, OncodriveFML get all the scores associated with the mutations that produce a stop in that gene.
+- When analysing a certain gene, OncodriveFML gets all the scores associated with the mutations that produce a stop in that gene.
-  ``minimum_number_of_stops`` indicates the minimum number of stops that a gene must have in order to avoid using the function above.
+  ``minimum_number_of_stops`` indicates the minimum number of stops that a gene is required to have in order to avoid using the function above.

 .. _config statistic: